Festival Check-In Information

 The festival asks directors to inform students and parents that the concerts are open to the public and we expect behavior respectful to all performers and other people in the audience.

 As part of its educational mission, the Santa Cruz Jazz Festival provides scholarships for individual private musical instruction.
 During performance events, judges recommend individual performers to the board of directors.
 After the conclusion of all regular performance events, the board of directors determines all awards from the pool of recommendations from judges.
 The festival board of directors reserves final judgment on the number and distribution of all scholarship awards.
-Several institutions with musical education programs also offer scholarships to Santa Cruz Jazz Festival participants including the University of the Pacific (U.O.P.).
+Several institutions with musical education programs also offer scholarships to Santa Cruz Jazz Festival participants.
+Read more about the scholarships on the Scholarship page.

 Food and Merchandise